4johnny/LinkedLists/README.md

 # LinkedLists
-iOS Bootcamp Assignment - LinkedLists
+iOS Bootcamp Assignment - W1D3 - LinkedLists

+* More pointer practice
+* Creating a group of functions that work with a certain similar concept
+* Creating complex data structures using pointers
+* Memory allocation